MrGizmo123/SweetDunes/README.md

 $ sudo cp /usr/lib/sddm.conf.d/default.conf /etc/sddm.conf
 ```

-It should look like this
+After changing it should look like this
 ```
 Stuff ...